BitBucketsFRC4183/frc2020-game-jam/docs/journal.md

 ### OS

-Work on the general world scene, and separate our Enums into a singleton so that it's accessible from anywhere.
+- Work on the general world scene, and separate our Enums into a singleton so that it's accessible from anywhere.
+- Created Signals singleton for easy node signal communication

 ### CP

-..
+- Created Territory CollisionPolygon2D node for map editing

 ### SM

-..
+- Tech tree initial UI design with Godot UI and circles
+- Hooked up each tech button to signals

 ### EP

-..
+- Built initial map
+- Created Building Icons

 ### IB

 ..

 ### EP

 Map design
 ![Map](JournalImages/2020-11-08-01.jpeg)